ReGIS-org/team-sprint/EDAL.md

 docker run  -d -e USERNAME=webdav -e PASSWORD=webdav -v /path/to/data/:/var/webdav -p 8888:80 morrisjobke/webdav
 ```

-Then the URL to a file on the web server is `http://webdav:webdav@172.17.42.1:8888/webdav/data.nc`
+Then the URL to a file on the web server is `http://webdav:webdav@172.17.42.1:8888/webdav/data.nc`.
+(The ip adress `172.17.42.1` is the adress used for the host inside the docker container).

 ## WMS API
 The API provided by ncWMS includes the default WMS specification, and additional parameters that control the visuals, e.g. the colormap.
 The API specification can be found [here](https://reading-escience-centre.gitbooks.io/ncwms-user-guide/content/04-usage.html).